Skip to main content

 GBP/USD and the UK Investor Perspective

 For UK investors, the GBP gold price matters more than the USD price.
-Sterling has been broadly flat against the dollar over the past 12 months at around 1.35, with a brief spike to 1.38 in late January 2026.
-At the time of writing, with GBP/USD at approximately 1.352, gold trades at around £3,600 per troy ounce, or £115–116 per gram.
+Sterling has been broadly range-bound against the dollar over the past 12 months, trading near 1.34.
+At the time of writing, with GBP/USD at approximately 1.34, gold trades at around £3,375 per troy ounce, or roughly £108 per gram.
 At the January peak, GBP gold reached approximately £4,140/oz; the Q1 close of $4,608 was roughly £3,415/oz.

 Bull Case vs Bear Case for Gold